hjhart/the_rotten_pirate/README.md

 When you turn on the `["comments"]["quality"]` setting in the configuration it will parse through the comments and try to find the highest video quality of all the videos.
 If you turn it off, it will just grab the search result with the highest seeds (for quick downloading)

+### Prowl notifications

+- Config goes into config/prowl.yml
+  - If this file doesn't exist yet run `rake initialize` once more to create it.
+- Fill out your api_key – this can be found at the [prowl api keys](https://www.prowlapp.com/api_settings.php) page.

+You'll receive prowl notifications at the end of every run with a rundown of what movies were added.

 ### Potential TODOS

 * Allow for import of top movies?